inducer/pycuda/doc/driver.rst

 .. function:: gpuarray_to_array(gpuparray, order, allowSurfaceBind=False)

-    Turn a :class:`GPUArray` with 2D or 3D structure, into an :class:`Array`.
+    Turn a :class:`~pycuda.gpuarray.GPUArray` with 2D or 3D structure, into an :class:`Array`.
 Same structure and use of :func:`np_to_array`

     .. versionadded:: 2015.1